Msawtelle/GroupMe-Community-Mentor-Chat-Bot/README.md

 #GroupMe-Events-Bot

 I wanted to make a better way for my residents to know what is happening around campus.
 Thus this bot was born.
-Currently the bot responds to the following commands:\n
+Currently the bot responds to the following commands:

-command: !events or !events this week\n
+command: !events or !events this week

 groupme_bot_response: the events for the current week with date, title, location, and time